The 80/20 principle is the key to working smarter, not just harder.

 One must beware of anyone who is both stupid and hardworking; he must not be entrusted with any responsibility because he will always only cause damage.”

-In other words, you want people who are clever enough to work smarter AND who are highly motivated to avoid wasting energy (i.e. are “lazy”).
+You should hire people who are clever enough to work smarter AND who are highly motivated to avoid wasting energy (i.e., they’re sort of “lazy”).

 Clever lazy people make great decisions.